damige/linux-nvme/README.md

 For example: my case (XPS13, linux-nvme4.9.0) it decreases idle usage by ~1.5watt (see Benchmarks file)<br />
 <br />

-## I have built 4.11rc1 and it seems this patch has made mainline!
+## NEW INFO: I have built 4.11rc1 and it seems this patch has made mainline!

 ## 5 Ways to install:
 #### 1) ARCH manually compile kernels: (EASY/SLOW)